Are you ready

 Who participates in the Manitoba Games?

-Athletes between the ages of 10 and under-18 from each of the five sport regions in the province, as defined by Sport Manitoba.
+Athletes between the ages of 10 and 18 from each of the five sport regions in the province: North, West, East, South, and Winnipeg.

 Roles & Responsibilities